maxsitt/insect-detect-docs/docs/software/programming.md

     when the `tracking status == TRACKED`, but you could change this configuration here and e.g. write the `t.status.name` as additional column to the metadata .csv file.
-5. If you are using a different resolution for the HQ frames than 4K (3840x2160 px), you have to adjust the position, font size and thickness of the text and rectangle (bounding box) that is drawn on the overlay frame accordingly.
-6. This function will be called after a recording interval is finished, or if an error occurs during the recording and will write some info about the respective recording interval to `record_log.csv`.
+5. This function will be called after a recording interval is finished, or if an error occurs during the recording and will write some info about the respective recording interval to `record_log.csv`.
-7. This function will be called if you are using the optional `-log` argument and will save the specified logging info to a .csv file.
+6. This function will be called if you are using the optional `-log` argument and will save the specified logging info to a .csv file.
-8. You can specify your own recording durations and charge level thresholds in this code section.
+7. You can specify your own recording durations and charge level thresholds in this code section.
 The suggested values can provide an efficient recording behaviour if you are using the 12,000 mAh PiJuice battery and set up the [Wakeup Alarm](../pisetup/#pijuice-zero-configuration){target=_blank} for 2-5 times per day.
 Depending on the number of Wakeups per day, as well as the season and sun exposure of the solar panel, it could make sense to increase or decrease the recording duration of the camera trap.
-9. The recording will be stopped if the charge level of the PiJuice battery that is updated in each `while` loop drops below the specified threshold.
+8. The recording will be stopped if the charge level of the PiJuice battery that is updated in each `while` loop drops below the specified threshold.
 You can adjust this threshold, e.g. when using a different battery capacity.
-10. In this line you can change the time interval with which the cropped detections will be saved to .jpg.
+9. In this line you can change the time interval with which the cropped detections will be saved to .jpg.
 This does not affect the detection model and object tracker, which are both run on-device even if no detections are saved.
 Using `-overlay` to additionally save the full HQ frames for each detection can significantly slow down the pipeline depending on the number of detected objects.
-11. If you are still in the testing phase, comment out the shutdown commands in this line and the last line by adding `#` in front of the line.
+10. If you are still in the testing phase, comment out the shutdown commands in this line and the last line by adding `#` in front of the line.

 ---